EndPointCorp/end-point-blog/2013/08/07/buy-one-get-one-promotion-with-spree.html.md

 end
 ```

-Now that we've got the eligible variant ids from the promotion's
+Now that we’ve got the eligible variant ids from the promotion’s
-rule, we'll identify the line items which have those variants.
+rule, we’ll identify the line items which have those variants.

 ```ruby
 # app/models/spree/promotion/buy_one_get_one.rb